-In the spring of 2017, at the end of April and the beginning of May, the Metro East area experienced its second record flood event in the last three years.
+In the spring of 2017, at the end of April and the beginning of May, the Metro East area experienced its second record flood event.
 The April/May flood event was the sixth highest elevation ever recorded, following the third highest flood event which occurred December/January 2016.